-- Like SPY and DIA, the technology heavy Nasdaq has broken out to new highs but is pushing very extended levels.
+- Like DIA, the technology heavy Nasdaq has broken out has did not get back above its recent at the end of the week.
+QQQ is pushing very extended levels.

 - The Nasdaq "buy signal" is also back to extremely overbought levels so look for a consolidation or correction to add exposure.

-- However, as with SPY, QQQ is EXTREMELY overbought short-term, so remain cautious adding exposure.
-A slight correction that alleviates some of the extension will provide a much better entry point.

 - Short-Term Positioning: Bullish

 - Last Week: Hold position

 - This Week: Hold position

 - Stop-loss moved up to \$185

 - Long-Term Positioning: Neutral